 Please note – No previously attained masters-level credits can be transferred into this qualification.
 The NASENCO qualification must be completed ‘in full’.

 How is the module delivered?

-You will need to have completed an undergraduate degree and you should either have Qualified Teacher Status (QTS) or Qualified Teacher Learning and Skills (QTLS) status.
+In order to enrol on the NASENCO course, you will need to have completed an undergraduate degree and you must have either Qualified Teacher Status (QTS) or Qualified Teacher Learning and Skills (QTLS) status.